*

 Encouraging

-With Edward Gregons's set-work taking close on half an hour per band, it did make for a long day (there was also an half hour mid-point comfort break), one which although rounded off by an entertaining programme by Youth Brass 2000, did becoming tiring for what was an encouragingly larger audience than has been seen at the event since the return from Covid.
+With Edward Gregons's set-work taking close on half an hour per band, it did make for a long day (there was also an half hour mid-point comfort break), one which although rounded off by an entertaining programme by Youth Brass 2000, did becoming tiring for what was an encouragingly larger audience than has been seen since the return from Covid.

 There is also no doubt that new National title winning memories will boost future aspirations (and a possible re-evaluation of travel plans) for Desford too.